active-hash/active_hash/README.md

     person.location # => Country.first

 However, as of ActiveRecord 3.1 this will not work.
 If you need support for that, please open an issue.

-You can also use standard rails view helpers, like #collection_select:

-    <%= collection_select :person, :country_id, Country.all, :id, :name %>

 ### Using shortcuts